johanneskropf/node-red-contrib-sox-utils/README.md

 ## Convert Node

 The convert node will convert an audio file which was send to the node as either a string containing a path to an audio file in the `msg.payload` or as a single buffer containing the audio data in the `msg.payload`.
-If you want to convert audio directly from a buffer you have include a `msg.format` property in the msg object that has the buffer in the `msg.payload`.
-This `format` property has to state the audio format of the buffer in form of a legal audio file extension readable by sox (eg. wav, mp3, ogg, flac...) as sox otherwise cant know which format the audio input was in.
+If you want to convert audio directly from a buffer it will try to "guess" the input format similar to the play node.
+Otherwise you also have to include a `msg.format` property in the msg object that has the buffer in the `msg.payload` that states the buffers audio format as explained in the play node section.

-You can choose to which audio format the input should be converted from the nodes config.
+You can choose to which audio format the input should be converted to from the nodes config.
 By default the converted audio will inherit the applicable parameters from the input.
 You can change this behaviour by checking the advanced settings check box which will give you more options how the audio should be converted.

-The node will output the converted audio as a single binary buffer in the `msg.payload`.
-The format the audio was converted to will be passed in `msg.format` of the same msg object.
+The node will output the converted audio as a single binary buffer in the `msg.payload` or directly to a file in which case it will send the file name and path as a `msg.payload` to the first output.
+The format the audio was converted to will be passed in `msg.format` if in buffer mode.
 You can save those buffers directly to files with the extension from `msg.format` using the file node.
-You can also connect it directly to the play node.
+You can also connect it directly to the play node in either mode.
+If in file mode please enter the path and name of your file but **not the extension** as this gets auto added!

 If you check the box for detailed debug and conversion info you will receive detailed output from sox about the conversion and input/output formats on the second output of the node.
-You will always receive a `msg.payload` of `complete` when the conversion was finished.
+You will always receive a `msg.payload` of `complete` when the conversion was finished on this second output.

+# Additional Information

+As the nodes try to do as much as possible in memory by using buffers or writing tmp files to /dev/shm you would need a lot of ram or change the size of /dev/shm to deal with very large or very many files.
+If you plan to record long pieces of high quality audio or play very large audio files please use the file based input/output that all nodes in this suite include as an option.
+This way sox will read and write the data directly from and to your filesystem which in that occasion is preferable.